christian1607/kubeadm-ansible/README.md

     vagrant up
 ```

-This will provision 2 worker vm and 1 master vm, check connection with the command below
+This will provision 2 worker vm and 1 master vm, check connection with the command below:

 ```bash
     ansible <IP> -m command -a "uptime"